MiddelkoopT/RC-2019-Spring/rc-2019-spring-04-Applications.md

 rest of the tools covered in this course and allows for easy automation for statistical analysis tasks.

-To run R you must first load the module, then run it on the cluster
+To run R you must first load the module, then run it on the cluster (check the version!)
 ```
+module avail r/
-module load R/R-3.2.3
+module load r/r-3.5.3-python-2.7.14-tk
 srun --pty R
 ```